Nope (film): Music

 The film's score was composed by Michael Abels, who had previously worked with Peele on Get Out (2017) and Us (2019).
 Abels described his score as having to meet the "threat level" described by Peele in the script and the ideas imposed by the film's quote "What's a bad miracle?"
 He added, "The music needs to have both those senses together.
 Both a little bit of a sense of awe like we would have looking at the Grand Canyon, but then also the urge to run far away from the Grand Canyon because falling in would not be good.
 That's the dichotomy that's present in the film [...] you hear a sense of a little bit of awe and magic, and then there's sheer terror.
 But then there's also a sense of a real epic adventure towards the end and giant music that accompanies a giant, historic adventure."
 Working with the film's sound designer Johnnie Burn, Abels felt that the use of silence played an important role in scoring the film, saying, "The tension between the negative space and the music is actually part of the music.
 Leaving room for the sound design, even when there's a cue playing, was an important part of the way I approached it.
 A lot of times in the scariest parts, especially in the earlier parts of this film, you're listening to what you hope you're not going to hear or what you thought you might have heard.
 The stillness allows you to freak out in that way."

 The soundtrack album was released by Back Lot Music on July 22, 2022, the same day as the film.
-The score album also features a screwed version of Corey Hart's "Sunglasses at Night."
-Additionally, the film features the songs "Walk On By" by Dionne Warwick, "This Is the Lost Generation" by the Lost Generation, and "Exuma, the Obeah Man" by Exuma.
+The score album also features a screwed version of Corey Hart's "Sunglasses at Night".
+Additionally, the film features the songs "Walk On By" by Dionne Warwick, "Strange Animal" by Lawrence Gowan, "This Is the Lost Generation" by the Lost Generation, and "Exuma, the Obeah Man" by Exuma.